List of visual novel engines: NScripter

 NScripter is a visual novel engine written by Naoki Takahashi.
 Due to its simplicity and its liberal license (while it is not open-source software, royalty-free commercial use is permitted), it quickly became popular in Japan, and was used for a number of high-profile commercial and dōjin titles, such as HaniHani and Tsukihime.
 NScripter is closed-source and only available for Windows.

 NVList

 NVList is an open source visual novel engine that runs on Windows, Mac OS, Linux, Android as well as online (through an applet).
 It is coded in the Java language, even though the scripts are written in Lua.
 It is being updated to this day on GitHub.
 It has all the functionality required for a Visual Novel, and more.
 It has support for resolution scaling and switching, along with pixel and vertex shaders.

+Project Mammut

+Project Mammut is a HTML5 based game engine that runs in a web browser that is designed for ease of use, and accessibility.
+It builds games into HTML5 webpages that can run stand alone in browser, hosted online on websites such as itch.io.
+It has its own scripting language and branching narrative editor that is based off Twine.

 Ren'Py

 The Ren'Py Visual Novel Engine is a free software engine.
 Ren'Py is a portmanteau of ren'ai (恋愛), the Japanese word for 'love', a common element of games made using Ren'Py; and Python, the programming language that Ren'Py runs on.
 The easy to learn script language allows anyone to efficiently write large visual novels, while its Python scripting is enough for complex simulation games.
 Ren'Py has proved attractive to western hobbyists; over 4,000 games use the Ren'Py engine, nearly all in English.
 Visual novels, kinetic novels, role-playing games, simulation games, and many other games can be made with Ren'Py.